 - Self-assessment, majors and occupational information, and major decision- making - Effective and strategic job search skills such as resume and cover letter writing, interviewing, salary negotiation, social media, and business etiquette - Local, regional and statewide career fairs and networking opportunities - Current employer information and employment opportunities - Hurricane Career Path, a link on our web site connecting employers to students and alumni.
 The link offers employment opportunities including full- time, part- time, internship, summer, and on-campus job opportunities for students. - Workshops and individual appointments on all career related issues, and more!

-Information about professional programs and graduate schools is also available.
-GSW Career Services is located in the Column Hall first floor.
+GSW students seeking career guidance should visit the First Year Experience office located in the Student Success Center.
 Several resources may be found on the GSW Career Services website.